-Chris Collier is deputy partner-in-charge of the Atlanta office and a member of the executive and diversity committees.
+Chris Collier is deputy partner-in-charge of Hawkins Parnell & Young's Atlanta office and a member of the diversity committee.
 He is also the head of the COVID-19 Task Force.
 Chris represents individuals as well as businesses, ranging from family-owned to Fortune 250 national and multinational corporations, and concentrates his litigation practice in the areas of premises liability, product liability, toxic tort, environmental, transportation, and general negligence.

 Chris focuses his practice in federal and state courts in Alabama, Connecticut, Georgia, Illinois, Missouri, and West Virginia but has represented clients in numerous jurisdictions throughout the United States.
 In addition, Chris manages and coordinates litigation in Alabama, Arkansas, California, Connecticut, Delaware, Florida, Georgia, Illinois, Louisiana, Maine, Maryland, Massachusetts, Missouri, New Jersey, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Texas, Virginia, Washington, and West Virginia.

 Chris believes in being readily available to his clients.
 Likewise, he understands the time demands and financial constraints faced by his clients, as he previously served in the role of Counsel-Litigation & Environmental for one of the nation’s Class I railroads.